kayleegeorge/kayleegeorge.github.io/index.md

 * Born and raised in the California Bay Area.

 ### Fun-ish Facts
 * Coffee addict.
-Favorite drink is Philtered Soul Cold Bew at Philz.
+Favorite drink is Philtered Soul Cold Brew at Philz.
 * Love the outdoors.
 Hit me up with backpacking or camping recs.
 * Currently reading Sapiens (highly recommend).
 * I love food.
 Good food with good company is a good pairing.